Cherry Almond Biscotti

 - Bake 15 minutes longer or until crisp and lightly browned.
 Immediately remove to a wire rack and cool completely.
 Top with glaze or other decorations as desired.

-To roast the almonds in the oven: Preheat oven to 350°F. Line a baking sheet with parchment paper or a silicone mat.
+- To toast the almonds in the oven: Preheat oven to 350°F. Line a baking sheet with parchment paper or a silicone mat.
 Arrange the almonds in a single layer and roast until fragrant, about 10 minutes, stirring often.

-The maraschino cherries add extra moisture to the biscotti and could very well reduce the "signature crunch" by Day 2 (that is, the day after you bake them).
-You reduce this risk by chopping the cherries as finely as possible.
+- The maraschino cherries add extra moisture to the biscotti and could very well reduce the "signature crunch" by Day 2 (that is, the day after you bake them).
+You reduce this risk draining the cherries well, pressing between paper towels to remove the moisture, and lastly by chopping the cherries as finely as possible.
 Either way, straight out of the oven they are as crisp as any biscotti but I just wanted to warn you.

 This post contains affiliate links.
 For more information on my Affiliate and Advertising Policy, please click here.